LONDON DETECTIVE MYSTERIA

 Akechi is an exchange student from Japan.
 He’s a brilliantly knowing young lad who’s detective skills are almost up to par with Holmes Jr. He is very observant and has the habit of taking down notes whenever he learns something new from his schoolmates and the people around him.
 He’s also very skilled with the katana, his weapon of choice.

 ‘Finally, a route that does not disappoint’ was my first reaction when I first finished Akechi’s ‘destined end’.
-The pacing was really good where it started off with the normal fluff E.g; Akechi confronting bullies at school and Emily crushing on him hard lol, then escalated into the main conflict where Emily (due to her never-ending nosiness), gets kidnapped and Akechi, with his trusted assistant Kobayashi, have to fight off some bad guys to rescue her.
-The romance, I have to say, was really cute, especially in his Good Ending, where he and the heroine romantically admit their feelings for each other (´ ω `♡) .
-His After Story was also adorable that I would probably consider it, one of the best in the game.
+The pacing was really good where it started off with the normal fluff E.g; Akechi confronting bullies at school and Emily crushing on him hard lol, then escalated into the main conflict where Emily (with her never-ending nosiness), gets kidnapped and Akechi, with his trusted assistant Kobayashi, fighting off some bad guys to rescue her.
+The romance, I have to say, was really cute, especially in his Good Ending, where both the heroine and yo boi Akechi confesses their feelings for each other. (´ ω `♡) His After Story was also adorable that I would probably consider it, one of the best in the game.
 If you enjoy some endearing fluffy content, this route would be something to look forward to. 😉

 - ‘Jack the Ripper’ but not really

 Jack is an East Ender, whose known to be fortunate enough to attend in Harrington Academy’s detective school.
 Although he keeps to himself at all times, he’s used to being talked behind his back by his schoolmates because of his “different” (East End) upbringing.
 He possesses a sharp mind but remains to have no apathy towards everyone around him.